rundex10/soundness-puzzle/README.md

 ------

 **✨ Features:**
-🧩 Sliding puzzle with 3 different grid sizes: 3x3, 6x6, and 10x10.
+- Sliding puzzle with 3 different grid sizes: 3x3, 6x6, and 10x10.
-🎨 9 awesome themes you can choose to customize your puzzle look.
+- 9 awesome themes you can choose to customize your puzzle look.
-🐬 Soundness-themed skins and fun community vibes.
+- Soundness-themed skins and fun community vibes.
-💻 Lightweight, runs directly in the browser.
+- Lightweight, runs directly in the browser.
-📲 Mobile-friendly with touch support.
+- Friendly UI with touch support.
-🌐 Share your puzzle wins directly to X (Twitter) with one click.
+- Share your puzzle wins directly to X (Twitter) with one click.

 ------